 The AB-1266 is all about the sound.
 We wanted to capture the sound of the finest speaker systems and music rooms in the world.
-More importantly, the band had to be in the room playing just for you.
-This was a huge undertaking for a small company, one years later that has yet to be beat.
-There are headphones, and then there is Abyss.
+Most importantly, they had to convey music as naturally as if you were sitting in the room with the band.
+This was a huge undertaking for a small company.
+In the end, there are headphones, and then there is Abyss.

-The first thing you notice when you hear the Abyss AB-1266 headphone is what the human brain is so good at recognizing, natural musical sounds, an amazing freedom to the music.
+The first thing you notice when you hear the Abyss AB-1266 Phi headphone is what the human brain is so good at recognizing, natural musical sounds, freedom to the music.
 The headphone is not producing weird sounds that tell the brain it’s a headphone.
 Instead, you hear cymbals ring out in time without hard metallic sounds, guitar strings resonate inside the guitar body, not some tubby or tin box.
 Drums have real impact, you hear the rolling of the drum skin, not a thump and it’s over.
-These cues are lost in one form or another in all other headphones.

 Let’s start with the most important component, the speaker or driver.
 The AB-1266 driver must transform an amplified signal to motion so your ears hear only music, not some vibrating plastics or metallics.
 Getting it right here is most critical, and most difficult.

 We started from scratch with an open mind, and used up nearly 5 years of our lives to create unique materials, magnets, and acoustic design never before thought of in any full range headphone driver.
-The AB-1266 speaker design is unique to the world,, hearing them in action is never boring.
+This patent-pending speaker design is unique to the world, hearing them in action is never boring.

 Next up was the structure or frame upon where to mount these fabulous drivers.
 Our extensive knowledge of high-end loudspeaker design and materials told us the finest loudspeakers have minimal cabinet resonances, meaning they do not vibrate and produce a sound of their own that would interfere with the beautiful clarity of our drivers.
 Typically with loudspeakers this equates to a very heavy multi-layered cabinet, not something you can wear as a headphone.

-The AB-1266 was designed a lightweight rigid frame, machined from blocks of aircraft grade aluminum.
-Dozens of prototypes were built, and at each level greater intricacy was obtained both in it’s anti-resonant construction, fine details, and excellent fit and finish.
+The AB-1266 was designed a lightweight rigid frame, machined from solid aluminum.
+Dozens of prototypes were built, and at each level greater intricacy was obtained in it’s anti-resonant construction and artistic detail.

 Once we engineered the main frame components, adjustability was necessary, every persons head is different.
 Trouble is adjustments mean vibration, noise, and points where failure ultimately occurs.
-We wanted the AB-1266 frame to withstand being run over by a Jeep, never requiring maintenance or repairs due to broken parts; durability was key.
+We wanted the AB-1266 frame to withstand most any abuse, never requiring maintenance or repairs due to broken parts; durability was key.

 Engineering boiled it down to a single pivot point on the top of the headband.
 It took another 6 months designing just this pivot point, ultimately machining our own unique screw and slot design that allows not only width adjustment, but also height, toe in or out, and clamping force.
 Simpler is better.